deviljin112/rid_blackmarket/README.md

 ### TO DO

-* Specify whether Restock or Refill occurs at Server Restart
-* Specify whether Restock or Refill occurs at specified time
+* Change of location at specified time to a random from config
 * Random Chance notification for police when purchasing weapon from black market
 * Police to "shut down" black market sales for 24hrs (config specific)
-* Ability to add more weapons to config randomizer (currently max is 3 per category)
-* Ability to add varied amounts of weapons for each category (currently capped at 3 for all categories)
-* Set weapons as items for Disk-Inventoryhud
-* Change amount of ammo given on sale

 ### Dependancies